krauseannelize/db-fcc-celestial-bodies/README.md

 - [Step-by-Step Guide](/step-by-step.md)

 ## Project Overview
 This project is part of the freeCodeCamp [Relational Database certification](https://www.freecodecamp.org/learn/relational-database/).
-It involves building a structured **PostgreSQL database** of celestial bodies inside a **virtual Linux environment** powered by Gitpod.
+It involves building a structured **PostgreSQL database** of celestial bodies using the **command-line** inside a **virtual Linux environment** powered by Gitpod.
 The database consists of galaxies, stars, planets, and moons, each following strict relational database principles.

 ## Database Constraints & Requirements